-Putting a lot of effort of upping their game in the segment of ultra-luxury time measuring –ahem– instruments, the Swiss-based maker of expensive fountain pens will soon introduce their new Montblanc Nicolas Rieussec Chronograph Anniversary Edition (refs.
-106486, 106484 and 106485) limited edition hand-wound watch.
+Putting a lot of effort of upping their game in the segment of ultra-luxury time measuring –ahem– instruments, the legendary maker of expensive fountain pens will soon introduce their new limited-edition, hand-wound Montblanc Nicolas Rieussec Chronograph Anniversary Edition (refs.
+106486, 106484 and 106485) collection.

-Unlike the original Montblanc Nicolas Rieussec Chronograph watch that was equipped with the in-house Caliber MB R120 hand-wound movement, this version of the timekeeper for some unknown reason comes powered by the base Caliber MB R110 that the aforementioned MB R120 was built upon.
+Unlike the original Nicolas Rieussec Chronograph that was equipped with the in-house Caliber MB R120 hand-wound movement, this version for some unknown reason comes powered by the base Caliber MB R110 that the aforementioned MB R120 was built upon.

 The rest, at least when it comes to components comprising both timekeepers, is more or less the same.

-The anniversary edition watch comes in the same 43 mm case, which is available in rose gold, white gold, or even platinum.
-Although the size seems to be a bit too large for what is essentially an ultra-luxury dress watch, it is still within bearable range that makes it both relatively comfortable -albeit quite heavy- on a normal wrist and not drawing too much attention to itself.
+The Anniversary Edition comes in the same 43 mm case, which is available in rose gold, white gold, or even platinum.
+Although the size is a bit too large for what is essentially an ultra-luxury dress watch, it is still within the bearable range that makes it both relatively comfortable -albeit heavy- on a normal wrist and not drawing too much attention to itself.

 Yet, you still must realize that in some circles owning a timekeeper of this size and price may be considered a sign of a person who recently got rich and doesn’t know where to put the cash that burns through his pockets.
 In other words, it may be a sign of bad taste, but that’s not for me to judge, right?

-The dial is slightly redecorated and now features beautiful Grain de Seigle motif.
+The dial is slightly redecorated and now features a beautiful Grain de Seigle motif.

-The nicely sculpted setting crown (done in rose gold for the rose gold version or in white gold for the platinum and white gold models) is inlaid with mother-of-pearl “White Star” Montblanc emblem.
-Also a very nice touch.
+The nicely sculpted setting crown (done in rose gold for the rose gold version or in white gold for the platinum and white gold models) is inlaid with mother-of-pearl “White Star” Montblanc emblem: also a nice touch.

-The total production run will be limited to 205 pieces: 190 watches in rose gold, 90 units in white gold, and the rest will be available in platinum.
+The total production run will be limited to 205 pieces: 190 of them in rose gold, 90 in white gold, and the rest will be available in platinum.